The logical thing would have been to work at writing but doing the later required doing the former and therein lay my conflict.

 The condition weighed over 200 pounds, had soft brown eyes and drooled.
 It bore the name of Barnabas.
-My friend, a well-to-do medical student wanted to rid himself of the beast.
-He had shacked up with a well-to-do law student in an apartment spacious enough for two but not spacious enough for a Saint Bernard who slobbered.
+My friend, a well-to-do medical student, wanted to rid himself of the beast because he had shacked up with a well-to-do law student in an apartment spacious enough for two but not spacious enough for a Saint Bernard who slobbered.

 To give the building at least some incentive to live, I made it my home.

-Without employment nor stable housing, my position was precarious but life in western Wisconsin was all that I aspired it to be, idle and idyllic.
+Without employment nor stable housing, my position was tenuous but life in western Wisconsin was all I aspired it to be: idle and idyllic.

 I still cannot say whether that summer was wasted.
-I made no progress in life but I read a great deal and Barnabas made less progress because he slept a great deal.
+Neither Barnabas nor I made progress in life, but I read a great deal and Barnabas slept a great deal.

-I had my books and typewriter.
-Barnabas had his south facing slope for mornings and a cool stream for hot afternoons.
-So we had what we needed and should not have yearned for more but we were young and for the young there must always be more, and must always be love.
+I had my books and typewriter while Barnabas had a south facing slope for mornings and a cool stream for hot afternoons.
+So we had what we needed and should not have yearned for more but we were young and for the young there must always be more.

 It all came undone on a day late in September as we were driving back from town.
 The soy fields in the valley had turned from yellow to rust, dry corn rattled in the wind and sumacs on the hillsides flared with the first red of autumn.

-I knew of the driver of the truck, but never met him.
-His name was Gene and he lived north on County Road QQ in a small metal roofed house hidden by a thick grove of walnut trees.
+I knew who was driving the truck, but never met him.
+His name was Gene and he lived north on County Road QQ in a small metal roofed house hidden in a thick grove of walnut trees.

 Gene was a unique Wisconsin blend of redneck and hippie.
 He wore his hair down to his belt and accentuated his magnificent beer belly with a sports jacket several sizes too small.
 He had little use for shirts or shoes but despite his strong fashion statements, he was shy, maybe even standoffish.
 Which, if rumors were to be believed, was attributed to his growing something other than the vegetables in the deep valleys that forked off of County QQ.

-So there I was in a little under-powered VW with the big block letters C-H-E-V-R-O-L-E-T filling my windshield, when SPLAT, a wad of spit hit my windshield, then SPLAT – another.
+So there I was following him slowly up a long hill, choking on his fumes, when SPLAT, a wad of spit hit my windshield, then SPLAT – another.